The Best Table Saws of 2023

 Fence

 The fence on a table saw is the adjustable guide that holds the material in place while cutting.
-There are two fence styles that come with most table saws: one is a T-square fence, which is in all categories of table saw and built with varying degrees of quality based on the saw’s intended use.
+There are two fence styles that come with most table saws: one is a T-square fence, which is in all categories of table saws and built with varying degrees of quality based on the saw’s intended use.
 The other type of fence is a rack-and-pinion-style fence, which is found primarily in the benchtop category.

 Some saws also come with extendable fences that either fold or slide out to accommodate larger sections of wood.
-Other table saws feature fences with embedded magnifiers that allow the user to better see the measurements on the saw when adjusting the fence.
+Other table saws feature fences with embedded magnifiers that allow you to better see the measurements on the saw when adjusting the fence.
 However, many users simply rely on a tape measure.
 By measuring from the fence to the tip of a blade tooth, the accuracy (or not) of the fence’s pointer doesn’t need to be depended upon or interpreted.

 Rip Capacity